Climate and Energy Grand Challenge: A Call for Innovative Research, Teaching and Mentorship Proposals

 Proposals should be submitted using the online application form, should be no more than four pages in length, and should include the following:

 - A project abstract or summary statement (not to exceed 200 words);

-- A description of the research element including how the proposed venture relates to the urban sustainability theme and how advances realized by the research might contribute to possible solutions;
+- A description of the research element including how the proposed venture relates to the climate and energy theme and how advances realized by the research might enhance understanding and contribute to possible solutions;

-- A narrative that describes the significance of the research in the context of competing research in relevant disciplines, research objectives, and milestones, and, where applicable, how the seed money will be leveraged to draw larger sponsored research grants;
+- A narrative that describes the significance of the research in the context of competing research in relevant disciplines, research objectives, and milestones; and, where applicable, how the seed money will be leveraged to draw in larger sponsored research grants;

-- A description of teaching, mentoring and/or service elements that the faculty member(s) will create, such as specific internships and/or opportunities for independent study and/or service immersion, and courses that will be developed or significantly modified;
+- A description of teaching and mentoring elements that the faculty will create, such as specific internships and/or opportunities for independent study and courses that will be developed or significantly modified;

 - A project budget.
-Project budgets may include but are not limited to research materials, supplies, and travel; workshops, symposia, and conferences; support for research assistants and visiting collaborators; and expenses related to course development and course related field work;
+Project budgets may include any reasonable research and teaching expense, such as materials and supplies; travel; and support of postdoctoral researchers, research assistants and visiting collaborators;

-Questions about this call for proposals should be directed to firstname.lastname@example.org.
+Questions about the call for proposals should be directed to firstname.lastname@example.org.

 The Grand Challenges Program was launched in 2007 to address complex global environmental challenges including scientific, technological, and policy dimensions.
 A critical component of Grand Challenges is the integration of research with innovative undergraduate mentorship and teaching.
 More than 100 members of the Princeton faculty from 29 academic departments have been supported by the Grand Challenges Program and upwards of 1750 undergraduates have been mentored on internships and independent work related to the focal themes.
 Additional details regarding the Grand Challenges Program and the Climate and Energy Challenge are provided on PEI’s website.